mbuthimungai/simple-oauth2-FastAPI/README.md

 ## What is oauth2
   This is a specification that handles authorization and authentication.
-  It is an example of waht systems with "login with google or login with facebook".
+  It is an example of what systems with "login with google or login with facebook".

   In Oauth2 the several ways to handle security are called `flows`.
   The various kinds of flows include: